-American Trucking Associations’ advanced seasonally adjusted (SA) For-Hire Truck Tonnage Index fell 4.3% in June, following a 6.9% gain during May.
-In June, the index equaled 138.5 (2000=100), down from 144.7 in May.
+American Trucking Associations’ advanced seasonally adjusted (SA) For-Hire Truck Tonnage Index increased 0.1% in July, following a 4.4% drop during June.
+In July, the index equaled 138.5 (2000=100), up from 138.4 in June.

 Source: U.S. Census Bureau

-The combined value of distributive trade sales and manufacturers’ shipments for May, adjusted for seasonal and
+The combined value of distributive trade sales and manufacturers’ shipments for June, adjusted for seasonal and

-trading-day differences but not for price changes, was estimated at $1,350.2 billion, down 0.2 percent (±0.2
+trading-day differences but not for price changes, was estimated at $1,356.8 billion, up 0.3 percent (±0.2

-percent)* from April 2017, but was up 5.1 percent (±0.4 percent) from May 2016.
+percent) from May 2017 and was up 4.3 percent (±0.4 percent) from June 2016.